mcci-catena/rwc-python-api/README.md

 ## Release History

-- Head has the following changes:
+- v1.0.4 has the following changes:
   - Fix [#6](https://github.com/mcci-catena/rwc-python-api/issues/6): Added new remote commands for the latest firmware v1.310

 - v1.0.3.10 includes the following changes: